icambridge/iain.sexy/source/_posts/2017-01-16-are-you-a-good-developer.markdown

+---
+layout: post
+title: "Are you a good developer"
+date: 2017-01-15 12:23
+comments: true
+categories: [development]
+---
 In development we constantly bemoan bad developers.
 But what I've noticed is everyone generally thinks they're doing a good job and the other developers are bad.
 I don't think you can exactly define what is a good developer down to a tea but I think you can have rough benchmarks for wether or not you're good or not.
 These generally are if you follow well defined practices.
 There are levels of development practices ranging from the basics (DRY) to advance (CQRS).

 It's my opinion that you're only as good as the level of practices that you are able to follow well.
 So if you're only able to do intermediate practices, then you're an intermediate developer.
 If you do intermediate practices well but can't implement advance practices properly you're still an intermediate developer.